andreas-barnensbibliotek/moodstocks-phonegap-demo-app/README.md

     }
     ```

-    * Correspondingly when the scanner is dismissed you need to restore the menu and hide the overlay.
+    * Correspondingly when the scanner is dismissed you will need to restore the menu and hide the overlay:

     ```javascript
     // When scanner is dismissed, display the menu and hide the overlay